junxit/us-congress-bills-119/metadata.md

 - 2025-04-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 42 (Roll no. 108).
 - 2025-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 42 (Roll no. 108).
 - 2025-04-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2025-04-30 — Received in the Senate.
+- 2025-07-16 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 116.